 Middle schools: Age 9 to 13 years

-Here is a summary of how the places were allocated at schools for September 2021 or you can contact the school or academy direct.
+Here is a summary of how the places were allocated at schools for September 2022 on our website.

 A – Academy